In recent years, veterinarians have made great progress in understanding how dogs feel pain and the best ways to manage that pain.

-Don’t be shy about suggesting a change in treatment, or suggesting treatments your veterinarian hasn’t mentioned.
+Don’t be shy about suggesting a change in treatment, or suggesting natural pain relievers for your dog that your veterinarian might not have mentioned.
 As your dog’s advocate, detecting when your dog is in pain, and then making sure he has access to every option to alleviate that pain is one of your most important responsibilities.

 Early treatment and proper care are vital to a dog’s general health and wellness.
 Make sure you take your dog to the veterinarian early if you detect that he is experiencing pain, or any other type of disease.

 Source: VCA Animal Hospitals.

 Josée Guindon and Andrea G. Hohmann, CNS Neurol Disord Drug Targets.
 2009 Dec; 8(6): 403–421.

 Endocannabinoids modulate pain under physiological conditions… It is clear that the endocannabinoid system is regulated following conditions of injury…

 Multimodal approaches combining modulation of endocannabinoid with other conventional analgesics (e.g. NSAIDs) should also be evaluated for their therapeutic potential.
 Adjunctive approaches show strong promise for improving the efficacy of existing pharmacotherapies for pain and limiting unwanted side-effect profiles.